ODINN-SciML/DiffEqSensitivity-Review/README.md

 ### Makefile

 Make is an old but very useful technology that allows automation of computing processes.
-From the directory where you have this respository you can enter `make file` from a terminal to display the different functionalities currently supported in our `Makefile`.
+From the directory where you have this respository you can enter `make help` from a terminal to display the different functionalities currently supported in our `Makefile`.
 We currently support the following operations:
+- `make tex`: Compiles the `main.tex` latex file inside the folder `tex` with its respective bibliografy, deletes auxiliaries files in the process and them move the generated pdf file to the home directory.

 ## Open Science from Scratch: contribute to the project!